What is a credit card & how do they work?

 How do credit cards work?

-1. Application and approval
+1. Credit Card application and approval

-2. Making purchases
+2. Making purchases with your credit card

 3. Billing cycle

-4. Repayment
+4. Credit card Repayment

 Your billing statement will show the total amount you owe, but you’re only required to pay the minimum payment by the due date to keep your account in good standing.
-However, paying only the minimum means carrying a balance to the next month, which incurs interest charges.
+However, paying only the minimum means carrying a balance to the next month, which will result in interest charges.
 To avoid interest, aim to pay off your full balance within the grace period.
 It's important to check the terms and conditions of your specific credit card agreement to understand the exact details of the grace period and any associated fees or charges.

 5. Interest and fees